simon-westcott/canopy-bootstrap/README.md

 example html.html shows the customized elements in this template including the header, footer, buttons and tables. login.html shows a simple fully html canopy branded login page.

 To customize this for your site, follow the instrcutions on Rebranding.txt.
+The initial.css file should not be linked to in any html.

 primary colors to #0066a2 //
  defaults to white -- default text to #0066a2 //